The Media plays such an important role in our society today. This is reflected in the popularity of A level Media Studies at an Advanced Level.

 Because Media Studies develops so many skills, you are attractive to employers in a wide range of people-orientated careers.
-A Media Studies qualification will enable you to study Media Studies in Higher Education at degree level or contribute towards the points needed for entry to a range of other degrees in other subjects.
+A Media Studies qualification will enable you to study Media Studies in Higher Education at degree level.
+However, it can contribute towards the points needed for entry to a range of other degrees in other subjects.

-Students who have gained Media at Advanced Level have gone onto careers/courses in IT, Digital Media, Media Production, Journalism, Public Relations, Business and Management to name a few!
+Students who have gained Media at Advanced Level have gone onto careers/courses in varied areas.
+For instance, these areas include IT, Digital Media, Media Production, Journalism, Public Relations, Business and Management to name a few.

 Course Entry Requirements